charliecalvert/CloudNotes/Assignments/Cloud9Intro.md

 It will be simplest if you first, set up a Git repository as explained in the [Git New Repo][gnr] assignment.
 When you get the invitation, click on the link provided.

+[Sign into Cloud 9][c9login].
+You'll probably need to create an account first.
+Then hook it up to GitHub like this:

+- Choose the gear icon in the upper right portion of the page.
+- Select **Connected Services**
+- Connect to GitHub by selecting the appropriate button and following the prompts.

+## Create Workspace

+If you have not done so already,

+- In Cloud 9 hit the Plus icon next to the **Bellevue College Dev Team Option** found on the [c9 home page](https://c9.io).

+Create
+  - new NodeJs private workspace
+  - Based on your GitHub repository
+    - Go to GitHub and copy the URL for your repository.
+    - Put it in the field labeled **Clone from Git or Mercurial URL**.
+  - If you have no GitHub repository then first complete the [Git New Repo][gnr] assignment.

-Sign into Cloud 9 and set up a workspace based on your repository.
-Typically, your repository will have a name like this:
+Set up a workspace based on your repository.
+Typically, your repository will have a name like this, where **lastname** should be your lastname:

 - **prog209-lastname-2018**
 - **prog272-lastname-2018**